Treatment

 CONTACT US TODAY

 Harmony Ridge Recovery Center is a nationally recognized drug and alcohol detox center and treatment facility.
-It is also one of the top detox centers in WV.
-Here at Harmony Ridge, we provide a comfortable transition from addiction to sobriety in a caring and nurturing environment.
+It is also one of the top medical detox centers in WV.
+We provide a comfortable transition from addiction to sobriety in a caring and nurturing environment.
+Our team of dedicated medical professionals has helped countless individuals who struggle with drug abuse along with any co-occurring mental illnesses to achieve and maintain recovery.
+Contact us today to learn more about our detox and addiction treatment programs.
+We are awaiting your call!

 Contact Harmony Ridge Today!